jhuarte/CarND-Traffic-Sign-Classifier-P3/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+So, let's start with the fun part!.
+As we mention on the previous point some preprocessing should be done as suggest [Yann Lecun](http://yann.lecun.com/) in [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
+A preprocessing function has been designed that:

+* Converts images to grayscale using `OpenCV` function.
+* Apply CLAHE algorithm to equilization
+* And perform a basic normalization image to a range of [-1:1]

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after grayscaling (this images correspond to the new images used for the final section).

-![alt text][image2]
+![alt text][image3]

 As a last step, I normalized the image data because ...